 "He's delirious – it must be another flashback!" he called back to Sanji, tears pooling in his eyes at the sight of Luffy.
 "I've got no sedatives..."

 "Shit!"
 Zoro shouted as he shifted his hold on Luffy, mindful of his injuries, so that neither of them would get hurt.
-"Isn't it bad enough he had to go through it once?
-Why the hell should he have to live through it again?"
+"Isn't it bad enough he had to go through it once?!
+Why the hell should he have to live through it again?!"

 "He's going to hurt himself if he doesn't stop soon!"
 Sanji grunted as he tightened his hold on the boy's arms.
 Franky and Brooke each held one of their Captain's legs securely as the crew worked together to prevent him from hurting himself as he relived the nightmare of that night.

 As the crew released their hold on him, for a moment it seemed as though all the life had fled from Luffy.
 Franky swallowed thickly and resisted the urge to shake the boy.
 Instead he rested his oversized hand upon Luffy's chest.
 For a few tense moments it didn't rise or fall and then with a strangled gasp Luffy drew in a gulp of air and jerked away from the cyborg's touch.
 He rolled onto his side and curled in on himself, eyes half lidded and obviously exhausted.
 A collective sigh of relief sounded from the crew as the ordeal came to an end, but before they had a chance to relax, Luffy's body suddenly jerked again as he heaved, and then again.
 Zoro and Usopp's body's moved before their minds could stop them.
 Aside from Nami they had known Luffy the longest and so had been tending to his wounds and whatever assistance he might've needed after his attack.
-Gently but swiftly the eased him into a kneeling position and supported his weight by the shoulders and middle as Luffy's arms trembled under even his own weight unaided.
-With a final heave he emptied his stomach onto the wooden floor.
+Gently but swiftly they eased him into a kneeling position and supported his weight by the shoulders and middle as Luffy's arms trembled under even his own weight unaided.
+With a final heave he emptied his stomach onto the wooden floor beside the mattress.

 Zoro ignored the sick that splattered onto the fabric of his pants and kept a firm hold on his shoulders as Usopp steadied Luffy from behind.
 The rubber boy panted weakly and lifted his arm and grabbed onto Zoro's muscled one.
 Wearily Luffy slumped forward with a tired groan onto his first mates shoulder as his eyes fell closed but less than a second later he pulled back with a strangled gasp.
 Zoro tried not to flinch at the action; he knew Luffy didn't mean to do it but the fact was that whatever had happened that night had deep-rooted a fear in Luffy that penetrated even the close bonds and trust between his nakama.
 Physical comfort only caused him distress and he couldn't look any of them in the eye.
 Usopp tried to offer his own comfort with a gentle rub of Luffy's back, but his rubbery best friend shied away from the touch like an anxious cat, bending his back away from the touch.
 Usopp tried not to let the hurt show in his eyes as did the rest of the crew but Luffy turned away guiltily, still panting softly, head bowed miserably.